luandretta/worth-a-trip-drf/README.md

 ### `ErrorModal.js`

-The ErrorModal component serves as a notification system for displaying error messages to the user using the try, cach blocks.
+The ErrorModal component serves as a notification system for displaying error messages to the user using the try catch blocks and will be implemented in the future.

 ## Most reused components